Furyhunter/vimrc/README.md

 # My Vimrc

 It's pretty complicated.
-Organization should be pretty self explanatory.
+Organization should be self explanatory though.

 Depends on Vundle, make sure to clone it into `~/.vim/bundle/Vundle.vim` before you open Vim otherwise it will whine a lot.